ibm-cloud-docs/containers/cs_cli_reference.md

 **Example**:

   ```
-  ibmcloud locations
+  ibmcloud cs locations
   ```
   {: pre}

-### ibmcloud region
+### ibmcloud cs region
 {: #cs_region}

 Find the {{site.data.keyword.containershort_notm}} region that you are currently in.
 You create and manage clusters specific to the region.
-Use the `ibmcloud region-set` command to change regions.
+Use the `ibmcloud cs region-set` command to change regions.

 **Example**:

 ```
-ibmcloud region
+ibmcloud cs region
 ```
 {: pre}